30 English Words From Elden Ring That Sound Made Up (But Aren't)

 Here is the thing that might surprise you: most of these words are not museum pieces.
 They are alive and well in modern English — you just encounter them in different contexts.

 Tarnished shows up in every news cycle ("a tarnished reputation").
 Sovereign appears in politics, finance, and international law.
-Forsake and besmirch are standard vocabulary in serious journalism and literature.
-Blasphemy, consecrate, and profane are essential for understanding any discussion of religion, history, or philosophy.
+Forsake and implore are standard vocabulary in serious journalism and literature.
+Blasphemy, consecrate, and anathema are useful for understanding discussions of religion, history, or philosophy.
 Crucible is a metaphor used in business, science, and Arthur Miller's most famous play.

 What Elden Ring teaches you, without you realizing it, is the dramatic register of English.
 This is the English of courtrooms, inaugural speeches, literary fiction, and historical writing.
 It is not the English of casual conversation — it is the English you need when the stakes are high and the language has to match.